 - Incremental adoption - At its core, moon has been designed to be adopted incrementally and is not an "all at once adoption".
 Migrate project-by-project, or task-by-task, it's up to you!

-- Reduced scripts confusion -
+- Reduced tasks confusion - Tasks (for example,

-- Automation built-in - When applicable, moon will automatically install
+- Automation built-in - When applicable, moon will automatically install dependencies

 - And of course, the amazing list of features below!

 moon's long-term vision is to robustly support multiple programming languages (and dependency managers) so that a repository composed of projects with differing languages and tools can all work in unison.
 This is a lofty vision that requires a massive amount of time and resources to achieve, and as such, is not available on initial release, but will gradually be supported over time.

 To help achieve this vision, language support is broken down into 4 tiers, allowing us to incremental integrate and improve them over time.
 The 4 tiers are as follows:

 - Tier 0 No direct integration - Tool is not directly supported in moon, but can still be ran using the "system" task platform, which expects the tool to exist in the current environment.